OSGConnect/connectbook/hpcadmin/osg-xsede.md

    to ever increasing computing resources for researchers and communities

- * providing resource sharing principles and software that enable distributed high throughput computing (DHTC) for users and communities at all scales.
+ * providing resource sharing principles and software that enable distributed High Throughput Computing (dHTC) for users and communities at all scales.

-The OSG facilitates access to DHTC for scientific research in the US.
+The OSG facilitates access to dHTC for scientific research in the US.
 The resources accessible through the OSG are contributed by the community, organized by the OSG, and governed by the [OSG